united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 </details>
 <br />

-Now re-check if a Core WAAP instance is active in the `nextjs` namespace:
+Now check if the created Core WAAP instance is active in the `nextjs` namespace:

 ```shell
 kubectl get corewaapservices --all-namespaces